lammps/lammps/doc/src/mdi.rst

 ----------

-The mdi engine command should typically be used in an input script after LAMMPS has setup the system it is going to model in collaboration with the driver code.
-Depending on how the driver code tells the LAMMPS engine to exit, other commands can be executed after this command, but typically it should be used at the end of the LAMMPS input script.
+The *mdi engine* command should typically be used in an input script after LAMMPS has setup the system it is going to model in collaboration with the driver code.
+Depending on how the driver code tells the LAMMPS engine to exit, other commands can be executed after this command, but typically it should it is used at the end of a LAMMPS input script.

-To act as a MD-based MDI engine, this is the list of standard MDI commands issued by a driver code which LAMMPS currently recognizes.
+To act as an MDI engine operating as an MD code (or surrogate QM code), this is the list of standard MDI commands issued by a driver code which LAMMPS currently recognizes.
 Using standard commands defined by the MDI library means that a driver code can work interchangeably with LAMMPS or other MD codes which support the MDI standard.
 See more details about these commands in the `MDI library documentation
 <https://molssi-mdi.github.io/MDI_Library/html/mdi_standard.html>`_

 These commands are valid at the @DEFAULT node defined by MDI.
 Commands that start with ">" mean the driver is sending information to the engine (LAMMMPS).
 Commands that start with "<" are requests by the driver for LAMMPS to send it information.
-Command that start with "@" are MDI "node" commands, which are described further below.
+Commands that start with a letter perform actions.
+Commands that start with "@" are MDI "node" commands, which are described further below.

 .. list-table::
    :widths: 20 80